-These entities, often recognised clinically well before they were identified to be pathologically identical to Alzheimer disease, are characterized by slowly progressive focal cortical atrophy, with symptoms and signs matched to the affected area 1.
+These entities, often recognized clinically well before they were identified to be pathologically identical to Alzheimer disease, are characterized by slowly progressive focal cortical atrophy, with symptoms and signs matched to the affected area 1.
 Examples include:

 - posterior cortical atrophy

-- a frontal variant of Alzheimer disease
+- frontal variant of Alzheimer disease

 Clinical diagnosis is made by identifying a progressive decline in memory both with clinical examinations and neuropsychologic tests and has been historically based on the NINCDS-ADRA criteria, which divides patients according to the certainty of the diagnosis into 5: